Accessing databases that support ODBC with PHP and PEAR DB

 // DSN for PEAR DB versions earlier than 1.6.0.
 If your database does

-// not require a username or password or they are already specified
+// not require a user name or password or they are already specified

-// in odbc.ini, omit my_database_username:my_database_password@
+// in odbc.ini, omit my_database_user_name:my_database_password@

-$dsn = "odbc://my_database_username:my_database_password@my_easysoft_dsn"
+$dsn = "odbc://my_database_user_name:my_database_password@my_easysoft_dsn"

-An Example PEAR DB Script
+An example PEAR DB script

 Use this DB code sample to access your ODBC database from PEAR and retrieve some data.
 The script: